AndersenLab/VCF-kit/README.md

 	tb.py geno transfer-filter <vcf>
 ```

 Generate a FORMAT field filter column (GF) and transfer filters applied within the FILTER column to the GF field.
 This utility is useful if variants are called individually (producing a single VCF) for samples and then later merged into a multi-sample VCF.
 It enables you to track which variant filters were applied to a specific sample rather than across a population.
+The following header line is added:

+`##FORMAT=<ID=GF,Number=1,Type=String,Description="Genotype Filter">`

 ###### het-polarization